Inscure/jQuery-Live-Move/README.md

 jQuery-Live-Move
 ================

-Draggable function for jQuery 1.8+ which working with live loaded elements.
+The draggable function for jQuery 1.8+.
+Supports also live loaded elements.